-Andrea Rosenfeld, uses her training and vivid imagination to expand one’s idea of art; thought-provoking, enlightening and participatory.
-Her sculptural jewelry designs are manifested from a variety of eco-friendly, precious materials: each evoking emotions derived from texture, composition, and palette, their relation to other materials or the light itself.
+Andrea Rosenfeld uses her training and vivid imagination to expand one’s idea of art; thought-provoking; enlightening and participatory.
+Her sculptural, jewelry designs are manifested from a variety of eco-friendly, precious materials: each evoking emotions derived from texture and composition, their relation to other materials or the light itself.
 Andrea’s jewelry art has garnered press, including the premier fashion trade publication, Women’s Wear Daily, The Gem Trade Association, National Jeweler, the Retail Jeweler, the Chicago Sun Times, and more.

 Andrea Rosenfeld studied fine art at the University of Michigan School of Art and Design and has an associate’s degree in Fashion Design from the Fashion Institute of Technology, New York.
 In her professional life, she has also served as the Director of Merchandising and Operations for Isaac Mizrahi, Ltd., New York and Assistant Merchandiser for Perry Ellis Portfolio Menswear, New York.

 Rosenfeld has sold through Bloomingdales and Henri Bendel stores, galleries and boutiques while also exhibiting in the Metro Detroit area, as well as in other parts of the country including New York, New Jersey, Virginia and Pennsylvania.